 Cookie or cache security

-User privacy
+User privacy protection

+Data encryption/decryption

 4.2 Software Engineering Process

-In real system design, there are engineering design, system architecture deployment design, and unified modeling language.
+In real system design, there are engineering design, system architecture deployment design, and unified modeling language (UML).
 Online system and theoretical verification of the system should follow all of the design principles.
-In 4, the design of software process follows the life cycle of software engineering and adopts agile model.
-Agile model is a working format development requirements and solutions are completed through the collaborative effort of self-organized and cross-functional teams and their customers or end users.[] It advocates adaptive planning, evolutionary development, early delivery, and continual improvement.
-This approach encourages flexible responses to changes occurred during system development, maintenance and upgrades.[]
+In Fig. 4, the design of software process follows the life cycle of software engineering and adopts agile model.
+Agile model is a working format in which development requirements and solutions are completed through the collaborative effort of self-organized and cross-functional teams and their customers or end users.[] It advocates adaptive planning, evolutionary development, early delivery, and continual improvement.
+This approach encourages flexible responses to changes that occurred during system development, maintenance and upgrades.[]